Is it possible that there are exercises that could ease the pain of TMJ?

 Disclaimer: These videos are not medical advice or a treatment plan and are intended for general education and demonstration purposes only.
 They should not be used to self-diagnose or self-treat any health, medical, or physical condition.
 Do not use these videos to avoid going to your own healthcare professional or to replace the advice they give you.
 Consult with your healthcare professional before doing anything contained in these videos.
 You agree to indemnify and hold harmless David Wilhite for any and all losses, injuries, or damages resulting from any and all claims that arise from your use or misuse of these videos.

 Ready to learn TMJ Treatment Options in Plano, Texas area?

-Contact us today to set up your free TMJ consultation.
-Dr. Wilhite has over 30 years experience testing and diagnosing TMJ Disorders.
+Contact us today to set up your TMJ consultation.
+Dr. Wilhite has over 30 years of experience in testing and diagnosing TMJ Disorders.
 He will discuss possible treatments to decide which is right for you.